sauce-archives/help/docs/general-reference/settings.md

 The plans differ in the number of users, parallel sessions and the available device time a day.

-For more information see the overview for all plans on our homepage: <a href="https://testobject.com/pricing" target="_blank">https://testobject.com/pricing</a>.
+For more information see the <a href="https://testobject.com/pricing" target="_blank">overview for all plans</a> on our homepage.

 <h4>Automated Testing plans</h4>